 Note that there isat the bottom – the Laravel’s links method will render the links to the rest of the pages in the result set.
 Each of these links will already contain the proper page query string variable.
 As for the– you’ll see its purpose later.

 This partial view will be rendered and returned as a response to a jQuery Ajax Request.
-Let’s get this straight: when the user clicks on the pagination link (number) – an Ajax request containing URI with the proper page query string variable (page number) will be sent to the
+Let’s get this straight: when the user clicks on the pagination link (number) – an Ajax request containing URI with the proper page query string variable (page number) will be sent to themethod that is defined in.
+So, let’s see how thatmethod looks like:

-method provided by Laravel automatically takes care of setting the proper limit and offset based on the current page being viewed by the user.
-By default, the current page is detected by the value of the query string argument on the HTTP request.
-Of course, this value is automatically detected by Laravel, and is also automatically inserted into links generated by the paginator
+Themethod provided by Laravel automatically takes care of setting the proper limit and offset based on the current page being viewed by the user.
+By default, the current page is detected by the value of thequery string argument on the HTTP request.
+Of course, this value is automatically detected by Laravel, and is also automatically inserted into links generated by the paginator1.
+Those paginated results are stored in thevariable.

 Next, we check if the received request is actually an Ajax request: